liferay/liferay-docs/devGuide/en/chapters/08-mobile-sdk.markdown

 `JSONObject`.
 Primitive type wrappers can be `Boolean`, `Integer`, `Long`, and `Double`.

-So far we've explained the basic process of accessing Liferay services through the mobile SDK.
+So far, we've explained the basic process of accessing Liferay services through the mobile SDK.
 Now let's test the sample *Contacts App* from our development environment.